wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-4-multilingual.md

       2. `In Korean`
       3. `Show as a pie chart`

-4. Review the visualization and you'll see that the text is not rendered correctly.
+4. Review the visualization, and you'll see that the text is not rendered correctly.
 This is because the Code Interpreter doesn't have the necessary fonts to render non-Latin characters.

     ![The image shows korean pie chart without Korean text](media/sales_by_region_2022_pie_chart_korean.png){width=75%}